er537/blog/_posts/2023-09-05-whisper_interpretability.md

 # Acoustic Features
-We found max activating dataset examples for all of the neurons in the mlp layers of the encoder.
-We also trained sparse autoencoders on the residual stream activations and found max activating dataset examples for these learnt features.
-By amplifying the sound around the point where the neuron/feature is maximally active, we found them to be highly interpretable.
-Below are examples of some of the features we found.
+It turns out that the neurons in the MLP layers of the encoder are highly interpretable; by finding maximally activating dataset examples for all of the neurons we could show that the majority of them activate on a specific phonetic sound.
+By amplifying the audio around the sequence position where the neuron is maximally active, you can clearly hear these phonemes.
+Below are some examples:

 ## encoder.blocks.3.mlp.1 - Neuron Basis
 <details>